 I scoured the internet looking for ways to inexpensively redo cabinets.
-I worked with regular stain before and furniture paint previously, but neither of these were a good fit.
+I worked with regular stain before and furniture paint previously, but neither of these was a good fit.
 So, I needed another option.

 In reading through her steps, I found the gel stain seemed like a simple option.
 This was mostly because the cabinets did not need to be stripped or heavily sanded.